 Table of Contents

-Alice Bar Nes is a clinical psychologist with a private practice; faculty member and a supervisor at the Temurot school of psychotherapy and group supervisor at the Tel Aviv University Suckler Faculty of Medicine continuing medical education psychiatry program.
-She is a graduate of the Program for Hermeneutics and Cultural Studies at Bar Ilan University.
+Alice Bar Nes, Ph.D., is a clinical psychologist with a private practice; faculty member and a supervisor at the Temurot school of psychotherapy and group supervisor at the continuing medical education psychiatry program at Tel Aviv University's Sackler Faculty of Medicine.

 "This book is a work of a true lover of psychoanalytic theories, with exquisite knowledge, depth and wisdom – on faith in the power of the human contact to act as the clinical core.